WipadaChan/pbi_demo_repo/03_DeployH2O_PBI/README.md

 ```

-### 4. When deploy model, you need to tell how to score new data with your trained model in "score.py" file
+### 4. When deploy model, you need to tell how to score new data with your trained model in "scoring.py" file
-If you want the model to be visible in Power BI, you need to define how input schema is look like.
+**If you want the model to be visible in Power BI, you need to define how input schema is look like.**

 Full script can find [here](https://github.com/WipadaChan/pbi_demo_repo/blob/master/03_DeployH2O_PBI/scoring.py)